BPerezLamarque/HOME/README.md

 # Installation:

-Our model is part on the R package RPANDA (Morlon et al., 2016) availbale on the CRAN or from GitHub.
+Our model is part on the R package RPANDA (Morlon et al., 2016) available on the CRAN or from GitHub.

 ```r